Abu Nuwas: Influences

-Nuwas is one of a number of writers credited with inventing the literary form of the mu‘ammā (literally "blinded" or "obscured"), a riddle which is solved "by combining the constituent letters of the word or name to be found".
+Abu Nuwas is one of a number of writers credited with inventing the literary form of the mu‘ammā (literally "blinded" or "obscured"), a riddle which is solved "by combining the constituent letters of the word or name to be found".
 He also perfected two Arabic genres: Khamriyya (wine poetry) and Tardiyya (hunting poetry).
 Ibn Quzman, who was writing in Al-Andalus in the 12th century, admired him deeply and has been compared to him.

 Commemoration

 The city of Baghdad has several places named for the poet.
 Abū Nuwās Street runs along the east bank of the Tigris River, in a neighbourhood that was once the city's showpiece.
 Abu Nuwas Park is located on the 2.5-kilometer stretch between the Jumhouriya Bridge and a park that extends out to the river in Karada near the 14th of July Bridge.

 In 1976, a crater on the planet Mercury was named in honor of Abu Nuwas.

 The Abu Nawas Association, founded in 2007 in Algeria, was named after the poet.
 The primary aim of the organisation is to decriminalise homosexuality in Algeria, seeking the abolition of article 333 and 338 of the Algerian penal code which still considers homosexuality a crime punishable by imprisonment and accompanied by a fine.